upperwal/quiz4u/README.md

 4. font: All fonts reside in this folder.
 5. js: All javascript code and files inside this folder.
-6. library: Used for all PHP classes.
+6. library: Used for all PHP classes.<br>
 	6.1 Database: Used for database connectivity and query class or code.